Confidence regions for a persistence diagram of a single image with one or more loops: Cell biology application

 The analysis is conducted independently at each time point.
-For each $t$ the number of rings in an image are detected using Algorithm~\ref{alg:Seg1H1} and a confidence region is created around the birth and death times using Equation~\ref{eq:CI}.
+For each $t$ the number of rings in an image are detected using Algorithm~\ref{alg:Seg1H1} and a confidence region is created around the death and birth times using Equation~\eqref{eq:CI}.
 In this higher resolution image, Algorithm~\ref{alg:Seg1H1} has to be modified because multiple pixels in the image are equal to $b_j$.
-To address this, we smoothed the image, calculated the birth and death times, and used the smoothed birth time $\tilde b_j$ to help locate the pixel associated with $b_j$.
+To address this, we smoothed the image, calculated the death and birth times, and used the smoothed birth time $\tilde b_j$ to help locate the pixel associated with $b_j$.

-For both $\mathcal{M}^{\text{c3}}$ and $\mathcal{M}^{\text{control}}$, no ring was detected until time $t_8$ for the {\bf parTDA} method even though the {\bf tTDA} method does detect rings in images for $t \leq t_7$.
-When using {\bf parTDA} no ring was contained in $e^{\text{control}}_{t}$ and $e^{\text{c3}}_{t}$ for $t \leq t_7$, so Algorithm~\ref{alg:Seg1H1} has no partitions to match with the rings detected in {\bf tTDA}.
-From times $t_8$ to $t_{28}$ one ring is matched from $e^{\text{control}}_{t}$ to $\mathcal{M}^{\text{control}}_{t}$ and from $e^{\text{c3}}_{t}$ to $\mathcal{M}^{\text{c3}}_{t}$ using {\bf parTDA} and thus these are the times focused on in this section.
+For both $\mathcal{M}^{\text{C3}}$ and $\mathcal{M}^{\text{control}}$, no ring was detected until time $t_8$ for the {\bf parTDA} method even though the {\bf tTDA} method does detect rings in images for $t \leq t_7$.
+When using {\bf parTDA}, no ring was contained in $e^{\text{control}}_{t}$ and $e^{\text{C3}}_{t}$ for $t \leq t_7$, so Algorithm~\ref{alg:Seg1H1} has no partitions to match with the rings detected in {\bf tTDA}.
+From times $t_8$ to $t_{28}$ one ring is matched from $e^{\text{control}}_{t}$ to $\mathcal{M}^{\text{control}}_{t}$ and from $e^{\text{C3}}_{t}$ to $\mathcal{M}^{\text{C3}}_{t}$ using {\bf parTDA}, and thus, these are the times focused on in this section.